 Hardened steel nozzles are a must for highly abrasive materials.
 Regular brass nozzles will degrade very quickly and lose their properties.

-Most of the abrasive materials are composites, plastics with something mixed in.
+Most of the abrasive materials are composites, plastics with additives.
 Some examples are ColorFabb XT CF20, ColorFabb Bronzefill, ColorFabb Brassfill and some glow-in-the-dark filaments.
-Always ask your filament vendor if you are not sure.
-A slight disadvantage is that some standard materials like ABS aren’t possible to print as fast as with a regular nozzle.
+Always ask your filament vendor if you are not sure about filament requirements.
+A slight disadvantage of the hardened steel nozzle is that some standard materials like ABS cannot be printed as fast as with a regular nozzle.

-To get finer detail on 0.1mm or 0.05mm print settings, you can use a 0.25mm nozzle.
-But use it for only very small objects, only a few centimeters in size.
-The print time can be considerably longer compared to 0.4mm.
-The Ideal use is for jewelry.
+To achieve finer detail on 0.1mm or 0.05mm print settings, you can use a 0.25mm nozzle.
+But use it for only very small objects, e.g., a few centimeters in size.
+Print times can be considerably longer compared to 0.4mm nozzles.
+The ideal use is for jewelry.

-Do not hesitate to contact us at firstname.lastname@example.org if you would have any following questions.
+Don't hesitate to contact us at firstname.lastname@example.org if you have any further questions.